Economy of South Sudan

 The economy of South Sudan is $3.681 billion by gross domestic product as of 2019, being one of the most oil dependent economies in the world, with 98% of government's annual operating budget and 80% of its gross domestic product (GDP) derived from oil, despite being endowed with adequate natural resources.
 It has a very fertile agricultural land and vast quantities of livestock.
 The livestock include over 60 million cattle, sheep and goats.
 Instability, unsatisfactory governance, and corruption continue to hinder development in South Sudan.

-South Sudan is mostly underdeveloped; most cities in the country have no electricity or running water, and overall infrastructure is lacking, with only 10000 km of paved roads.
-South Sudan is a least developed country according to the United Nations.
+South Sudan is mostly underdeveloped, and one of the least developed countries; most cities in the country have no electricity or running water, and overall infrastructure is lacking, with only 10000 km of paved roads.

 Natural resources

 South Sudan exports timber to the international market.
 Some of the states with the best known teak and natural trees for timber are Western Equatoria and Central Equatoria and some parts of Eastern Equatoria like magwi.
 There are teak plantations located at Kegulu; the other, oldest planted forest reserves are Kawale, Lijo, Loka West, and Nuni.
 Western Equatoria timber resources include mvuba trees at Zamoi.

 One of the major natural features of South Sudan is the River Nile whose many tributaries have sources in the country.
 The region also contains many natural resources such as petroleum, iron ore, copper, chromium ore, zinc, tungsten, mica, silver, gold in Kapoeta area of Eastern Equatoria, and hydropower.
 The country's economy, as in many other developing countries, is heavily dependent on agriculture.
-Some of the agricultural produce include cotton, groundnuts (peanuts), sorghum, millet, wheat, gum arabic, sugarcane, cassava (tapioca), mangos, papaya, maize,simsim,bananas, sweet potatoes, and sesame.
+Some of the agricultural produce include cotton, groundnuts (peanuts), sorghum, millet, wheat, gum arabic, sugarcane, cassava (tapioca), mangos, papaya, maize, simsim, bananas, sweet potatoes, and sesame.
 Solar power could become important with a solar photovoltaic project on 250,000 m2 of land near Juba expected to be operational by late 2020.
-The project consists of a 20 MWP photovoltaic park, a 35 megawatt-hour battery storage system and an in-house training center..
+The project consists of a 20 MWP photovoltaic park, a 35 megawatt-hour battery storage system and an in-house training center.